direktiv/direktiv.github.io/docs/environment/git.md

 # Git Mirrors

-Direktiv supports keeping a clone of a git repository as a source of workflows and variables.
+Direktiv supports keeping a clone of a git repository as a source of flows and variables.

 ## Setting Up A Git Mirror

-Git mirrors can be set up as entire Direktiv namespaces or just as a directory or subdirectory within an existing namespace.
-The two are treated nearly identically.
+Git mirrors can be set up as entire Direktiv namespaces and supports submodules.
 The following arguments can be supplied when creating a mirror as a namespace:

 * `namespace`
 * `url`
 * `ref`
-* `cron`
 * Auth:
   * None
   * Git access token: